 - By 30 June 2018, send, on a voluntary basis, at the request of the tax authorities, data in the form of single audit file.

-Attention!
+Note!
 If you want to determine precisely to which group of enterprises your business belongs to (large, small and medium, micro-enterprises), the exact definitions can be found in the Act on freedom of economic activity.

 How to prepare